 The IEEE 802.11b/g standard describes a simple authentication method between the wireless stations and AP.
-Three authentication types are defined: Auto Switch, an Open system mode and a Shared key mode.
+Two authentication types are defined: an Open system mode and a Shared key mode.

 - Open system mode is implemented for ease-of-use and when security is not an issue.
-The wireless station and the AP do not share a secret key.
-Thus the wireless stations can associate with any AP and listen to any data transmitted plaintext. - Shared key mode involves a shared secret key to authenticate the wireless station to the AP.
-This requires you to enable the wireless LAN security and use same settings on both the wireless station and the AP. - Auto Switch authentication mode allows the G-170S to switch between the open system and shared key modes automatically.
-Use the auto mode if you do not know the authentication mode of the other wireless stations.
+The wireless station and the AP or peer computer do not share a secret key.
+Thus the wireless stations can associate with any AP or peer computer and listen to any transmitted data that is not unencrypted. - Shared key mode involves a shared secret key to authenticate the wireless station to the AP or peer computer.
+This requires you to enable the wireless LAN security and use same settings on both the wireless station and the AP or peer computer.